-Rider faculty from the Accounting, Computer Information Systems, and Law and Justice programs, as well as a large contingent of corporate practitioners, will serve as instructors.
+Rider faculty from the Accounting, Information Systems, and Law and Justice programs, as well as a large contingent of corporate practitioners, will serve as instructors.
 Some are listed below.

 Dr. O’Reilly-Allen has been a member of the Rider Community since 1991.
 She is Director of the Masters of Accountancy Program and the Accounting Co-op Program.
 She teaches the Managerial Accounting courses, Cost Management, and the graduate course Issues in Financial Reporting.
 She has also led business study tours to Spain, Italy, Prague, London and Ireland.
 She is also the Director of the Accounting Internship Program.